IohannRabeson/cpp2json/README.md

   -p=<string>                              - Build path
   -pretty                                  - Output pretty JSON
 ```
-Note the --, it's really needed because this flag define where the options passed to the clang driver begins.
+Note the -- is really needed because to define where the options passed to the clang driver begins.
 If cpp2json can't find standard includes (it can happen if you have moved cpp2json in another location), you should specify
 yourself using the correct llvm include paths using `-I` (after the --).